Amare Campbell

-Amare Campbell (born August 29, 2005) is an American college football linebacker for the Penn State Nittany Lions.
-He previously played for the North Carolina Tar Heels.
+Amare Campbell (born August 29, 2005) is an American college football linebacker for the Tennessee Volunteers.
+He previously played for the North Carolina Tar Heels and the Penn State Nittany Lions.

 Early life

 Campbell attended Unity Reed High School in Manassas, Virginia.
 As a senior he had 130 tackles and 12.5 sacks.
 He committed to the University of North Carolina to play college football.

 College career

 As a true freshman at North Carolina in 2023, Campbell played in 11 games with one start and had 14 tackles, one sack and one interception.
 As a sophomore in 2024 he started all 13 games and recorded 76 tackles and 6.5 sacks.
 After the season, he entered the transfer portal and transferred to Penn State.